 As mentioned earlier, it’s crucial that you identify and inventory all your IT assets.
 It’s the only way in which you’ll know where your risks are and, as such, forms the foundation upon which the remainder of your risk posture is built.
 During this process, you’ll identify all your networks, systems, applications, and users and their relationships with each other.

-For a robust risk posture, it’s crucial that you create a cybersecurity framework that aligns all your security measures, strategies, and requirements with the goals and objectives of your business.
+For a robust threat posture and risk posture management approach, it’s crucial that you create a cybersecurity framework that aligns all your security measures, strategies, and requirements with the goals and objectives of your business.

-Another best practice is to perform an extensive risk assessment.
-This risk assessment, as mentioned earlier, allows you to identify all the risks and vulnerabilities across all your assets and your entire business.
+Another best practice is to perform an extensive cybersecurity risk assessment to uncover and address potential vulnerabilities.
+This risk assessment, as mentioned earlier, allows you to identify all the risks and vulnerabilities across all your assets and your entire business, thereby strengthening your threat posture.

 Ultimately, with the insights you gain from a risk assessment, you’ll be able to determine what you need to do and what strategies you need to implement to improve your risk posture and protect your business from any possible effects.